ansible-collections/ibm_zos_core/docs/source/migration/migration-core.rst

 🧭 Overview
 -----------

-The changes introduced in version 2.0 enhance consistency and automation reliability through standardized naming conventions and predictable return structures.
+The changes introduced in version 2.0 improve consistency and automation reliability by using standardized naming conventions and predictable return structures.

 **Key Improvements:**

 - **Consistent naming** - Module option names and return values are standardized across the collection.
-- **Predictable returns** - Return values are present and tailored for automation, rather than dynamically based on module operation results.
+- **Predictable returns** - Return values are standardized for automation workflows, rather than dynamically based on module operation results.

 **Impact on Existing Playbooks:**

-To achieve consistent naming across the collection, some module options and return values have been renamed:
+To achieve consistent naming across the collection, some module options and return values are renamed:

 - **Breaking changes** - Some module options and return values have new names with no backward compatibility.